Skip to content

 Caveats

-• The compliance rule need to be unique for the JSON config-type.
+• The Compliance Rule need to be defined as JSON config-type.

-• When creating Compliance Rules with the config type of JSON, the config to match field is not used it should be left blank.
+• When creating Compliance Rules with the config type of JSON, the config to match field is used to specify individual top-level JSON keys, or it can be left blank to compare all keys.

-• Does NOT use Git repositories for backup and intended configurations.
+• Uses Git repositories for backup and intended configurations.

 Quick Start Guide

-1. Next, the compliance feature needs to be created, the feature can be shared between a CLI rule and a JSON rule.
+1. First, the compliance feature needs to be created, the feature name needs to be unique for a Platform and can not be shared between CLI and JSON types.

 Example Feature Creation